 That is salami and Gjetost cheese in the back center.
-My server told me it was a special caramelized cheese that was popular in Norway.
+My server told me it was a unique caramelized cheese popular in Norway.
 To the far side of the cheese, smoked turkey slices were available.

 There were also the usual accompaniments for the smoked salmon.
-These items were probably what you might consider the star of the meal as far as special menu items go.
+These items are what you might consider the star of the meal as far as special menu items go.

-Back at the table, you will soon find yourself with a platter of more standard breakfast items.
+You will soon find yourself with a platter of more standard breakfast items back at the table.
 Below we have the all-you-care-to-enjoy platter.

-These feel like the same items you can get at a value resort for breakfast at a $10.00 price tag.
+These are the exact items you can get at a value resort for breakfast at a $10.00 price tag.

-If you are a bit skeptical, you might remember my recent breakfast over at Art of Animation (resort review) coming in at $8.70.
+If you are a bit skeptical, you might remember my recent breakfast over at Art of Animation, coming in at $8.70.
 It features the same bacon, sausage, and waffles instead of potato casserole.

-Don’t get me wrong, these items are fine.
-However, they are extremely standard and not necessarily what you would expect at over $50.00 per person.
+Don’t get me wrong.
+These items are acceptable.
+However, they are standard and not necessarily what you would expect at over $50.00 per person.

 Akershus Princesses at Breakfast

 Having breakfast with princesses roaming the room is a fun experience.
-It also gives children, who might be on the shy side, a much less pressured experience in meeting characters.
+It also gives children, who might be shy, a much less pressured experience in meeting characters.

 Cinderella was the first to visit the table.
 We discussed what her stepsisters had been up to recently.
-And I asked her about the Nightingale song, and we had a giggle over their not so harmonious singing voices.
+And I asked her about the Nightingale song, and we had a giggle over their not-so-melodic singing voices.

-Cinderella does sign autographs, and here is a look at the one I received on this day.
-I’m going to try to do a better job of getting a picture of the autographs in the future.
+I will try to do a better job of getting a picture of the autographs in the future.
 This is something fun for children to collect on vacation.

 Ariel meets at the Akershus breakfast.
-She is my all-time favorite princess, contrary to popular belief.
-However, I am a fairly avid reader, so I’m often confused with Belle.
+She is my all-time favorite princess.

-This is another good opportunity to meet a hard-to-find Disney Princess.
-She is “land” Ariel here and sometimes roams Epcot, but she’s not so easy to find.
-Additionally, she meets in her grotto daily is listed in my Magic Kingdom characters guide.
+Akershus provides an excellent opportunity to meet this hard-to-find Disney Princess.
+She is “land” Ariel here and sometimes roams Epcot, but she’s not easy to find.

 I mention these conversations to give you some ideas to help start the conversation when a character visits your table.
 Be aware that they do stay in character.

 Here is her autograph.
-I really like the bubbles.
+I like the bubbles.

-During the Akershus breakfast, a song came on two different times.
-This alerted the diners and princesses of a special occasion.
-Apparently, every so often, a royal Princess Procession is performed.
+During the Akershus breakfast, a song was played twice.
+The music alerted the diners and princesses of a special occasion.
+Every so often, a royal Princess Procession is performed.